 The Details: Action for Students and Educators

-The goal of critical media literacy education is to enable citizens to analyze how media industries reproduce sociological structures of power by determining who gets to tell the stories of a society, which points of view and organizational interests shape these stories, and who makes up the target audience.
+The goal of critical media literacy education is to enable citizens to analyze the social forces that shape media messages.
+A critical media literacy education puts emphasis on power and influence, including, for example, how media industries establish standards of authority regarding whose voices matter and what narratives are predominant, and how media messages are targeted to specific audiences.
 CML education seeks to teach students a critical awareness of power in media, including the production of alternative media and the relationship between media and audiences.
 Service learning is an essential component of CMM, providing contexts for students to collaborate with one another and with faculty to investigate solutions to problems of the media and attendant social concerns.

 Through institutional analysis, students engaging with GCMLP/Critical Media Minds will